hitontology/hitontology.eu/README.md

 Even `bundle install` will not rebuild the native extensions in that case if they are already present.
 To fix this, run `bundle pristine`.
 It is also possible that you installed some dependencies using `gem install` system- or user-wide, which bundler will not overwrite by default.
+In this case, even `bundle pristine` may not be enough.
+In our experience, this can be fixed by deinstalling Ruby, deleting all leftover gem directories and reinstalling Ruby afterwards.

+### Preview URL not working in MacOS using Docker

+Docker may run in it's own virtual machine under MacOS and not thus not forward `--network="host"` to the network of the machine itself.
+While the default way of port mapping in Docker using the `-p 4000:4000` gets forwarded to the local host under MacOS, this does not work with the underlying Jekyll server of this website.
+Thus, there may not be a way to preview the docker build using `jekyll serve` on MacOS.
+However you can still build it using Docker and use a local webserver to preview the `_site` folder.